Nobel Prize: Baker, Hassabis, Jumper win award for chemistry – DW – 10/09/2024

 Proteins are made-up of strings of amino acid molecules, which then form complex sequences.
 These sequences help read, copy and repair DNA.
 DNA, or deoxyribonucleic acid, is a molecule that contains the genetic code that is unique to every individual.

-"These proteins consist of hundreds of thousands of atoms that are responsible for every biochemical function in the body," Linke added.
+"These proteins consist of hundreds of thousands of atoms that are responsible for every biochemical function in the body," Linke said.

 AI helped crack the code